Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/spark.md

 ```
 @@@

-Now the model is uploaded to the manager service, but it's not available
+Now the model is uploaded to the manager service, but it is not available
 for prediction yet.

 ## Creating an application

-To deploy a model as a microservice you need to create an application.
+To deploy a model as a microservice, you need to create an application.
 You can create it manually via Hydrosphere UI, or by providing an application manifest.

 ```sh
 $ hs apply -f - <<EOF